fabio1299/Visualization/README.md

 ## Project Environment

-This project uses the Anaconda package manager.
-The package info is located in `environment.yml`.
+This project uses the Anaconda package manager with the conda-forge channel.
+The package info is located in `requirements.txt`.

-An explicit environment (linux-64) definition is located in `spec-file.txt`.

-`conda create --name myenv --file  spec-file.txt`

-`conda create --name myenv --file  environment.yml`
+`conda create --name myenv --file  requirements.txt`

 ## Settings